nightwatchjs/nightwatch/README.md

 ***

 ## Nightwatch v1.1
-We're delighted to announce the release of __Nightwatch v1.1__.
+We're delighted to announce the release of __Nightwatch v1.1__ (currently in BETA).
 Please see the [upgrade guide](https://github.com/nightwatchjs/nightwatch/wiki/Migrating-to-Nightwatch-1.0) if you are upgrading from an earlier version.

 ## 1. Install Nightwatch